 Audi has previewed its new styling direction.
 It looks a lot like the old styling direction.

 The problem Lichte faces is that restraint simply doesn’t wash with the social media generation.
-Emotion is their currency, and the more emotive the better.
-So while many enthusiasts regard the current fad of expressive styling something of a vulgar fad, the public think otherwise and they my friends, are trending.
-Their gravitational centre now pivots upon Mercedes Benz of all people.
+Emotion is their currency, and the more so the better.
+While many regard the current fad of expressive styling something of a vulgar fad, the public think otherwise and they my friends, are trending.
+Their gravitational centre now pivots upon the star of Sindelfingen.

-Because in spite of the questionable aesthetics emanating from Gorden Wegener’s dream factory, the collective automotive fan base are as one in their admiration and outright lust.
-The current S-Class, its new coupé sibling and the AMG-GT – each have been lauded as the acme of autoerotica – despite their overwrought and wilfully baroque appearance – inside and out.
-Say what you like about our Gorden, he’s very successful with the Car-Chat crowd.
+Because in spite of the questionable aesthetics emanating from Gorden Wagener’s dream factory, the collective automotive fan base are as one in their admiration and outright desire.
+The current S-Class, its new coupé sibling and the 2-seater AMG-GT have each been lauded as the ACME of autoerotica, despite an overwrought and wilfully baroque appearance, within and without.
+So say what you like about the Gorden, he’s very successful with the Car-Chat crowd.

-Gorden’s emo-cars are selling like gang-busters too, which is another reason why Audi designers may find themselves tasked with ladling a little more expression into the A9’s styling before a production version sees the Lichte of day.
+With Mercedes’ emo-cars selling like gangbusters, and a largely unimpressed comentariat metaphorically biting their ankles, Audi’s design team may well find themselves tasked with ladling a little more expression into the forthcoming cars’ styling before production versions see the Lichte of day.